 Dr. Daniel Leskovar leads the project team.
-He is a professor in the Department of Horticultural Sciences and Center Director at the Texas A&M AgriLife Research and Extension Center at Uvalde.
-He joins Dr. Bing Guo, a mechanical engineering associate professor at Texas A&M University Qatar, and Dr. Prosanta Dash, a postdoctoral research associate at Texas A&M at Qatar, serving as a co-principal investigator.
-Together, they are committed to developing efficient, safe, and resilient food systems to enhance Qatar’s food security.
+He is a professor in the Department of Horticultural Sciences and Center Director at Uvalde’s Texas A&M AgriLife Research and Extension Center.
+He joins Dr. Bing Guo, a mechanical engineering associate professor at Texas A&M University Qatar, and Dr. Prosanta Dash, a postdoctoral research associate at Texas A&M at Qatar, as a co-principal investigator.
+Together, they are committed to developing efficient, safe, resilient food systems to enhance Qatar’s food security.

 Dr. Guo, a researcher from Texas A&M University at Qatar, emphasized their commitment to addressing real-world challenges the country faces, particularly the urgent demand to make farming more efficient in Qatar.
 He shared that the preliminary results of their experiments showed a notable increase in tomato yield compared to current practices, which is a strong indication that they will achieve their target of improving production efficiency by 25%.
 He expressed gratitude to Agrico for providing the necessary resources for the research.

 Nasser Al Khalaf, Managing Director at Agrico, affirmed their dedication to supporting Qatar’s food security objectives through this collaboration with Texas A&M University and Texas A&M AgriLife Research.
 He stated that they are exploring new methods to boost product yield at their farms, and research and development in agriculture are crucial to advancing agricultural practices globally.
 He looks forward to working with the Texas A&M researchers to achieve the best results for the country.